-Are You In Need of Bibliotherapy?
+Are You in Need of Bibliotherapy?

 Can reading fiction solve your deepest psychological problems?

-If you are reading this my guess is that you’re a book addict like me.
+If you are reading this, my guess is that you’re a book addict like me.
 In her book Thirteen Ways of Looking at the Novel, Jane Smiley wrote that “Many people, myself among them, feel better at the mere sight of a book.”
-Whether the mere sight of a Kindle has the same effect is not known!
+(Whether the mere sight of a Kindle has the same effect is not known!)

-However, if your idea of bliss is a good novel, have you ever wondered why you are willing and indeed eager to spend so much of your precious time reading made-up stories about fictional characters?
-It’s entertainment, a way to escape from the realities of daily stresses, you might reply.
-Therapeutic, yes, but hardly the stuff of serious therapy, surely?
+However, if your idea of bliss is a good novel, have you ever wondered why you are willing—and indeed eager—to spend so much of your precious time reading made-up stories about fictional characters?
+"It’s entertainment," you might reply, "It's a way to escape from the realities of daily stresses."
+Therapeutic it may be—but hardly the stuff of serious therapy, surely?
+Think again.

 In 2007, the philosopher Alain de Botton co-founded the School of Life in London, with the aim of developing emotional intelligence through culture.
-It included a bibliotherapy service, with bibliotherapists Ella Berthoud, Simona Lyons and Susan Elderkin offering face-to-face or remote Skype or phone sessions to explore your relationship with books and the issues that are pressing on you (from grief, anxiety or depression to preparing for retirement or a job change, to a desire to find more meaning in your life.)
-They then prescribe a list of books that will enrich and inspire you, and speak to your special problems.
-In an article in The New Yorker (June, 2015) Ceridwen Dovey eloquently describes how effective this process was for her, even though she utilized their services only because she was given a gift certificate for a remote session.
+It included a bibliotherapy service, with bibliotherapists Ella Berthoud, Simona Lyons, and Susan Elderkin offering face-to-face or remote sessions to explore patients' relationship with books and the issues that are pressing on them (from grief, anxiety, or depression; to preparing for retirement or a job change; to a desire to find more meaning in life.)
+They then prescribe a list of books that are intended to enrich and inspire the patient, as well as speak to their special problems.

-A film moves too fast for this, and we don’t have to imagine how the characters or locations look and sound.
-We’re stuck with what is on the screen, and this makes it harder to put ourselves in their heads.
-If what you desire is to be kissed by George Clooney, then watching a movie he is in might be a more effective means of imagining this, but if what you want is to understand yourself better, then read a novel.
+A film moves too fast for this—and besides, we don’t have to imagine how the characters or locations look and sound.
+We’re stuck with what is on the screen; this can make it harder to put ourselves in the characters' heads.
+If what you desire is to be kissed by George Clooney, then watching a movie he is in might be a more effective means of imagining this.
+But if what you want is to understand yourself better, you're likely better off reading a novel.

-Most of us, when we read for relaxation, like to select our own reading material.
-Yet there is a danger of becoming too narrow and sticking with what we know, simply because we don’t know that other books exist that we would not only love but also find stimulating and challenging (and therapeutic.)
-This is where the bibliotherapist can change lives.
-Like any specialist they are experts on books and have almost certainly read more extensively and more widely and more challengingly than most of us.
+Most of us, when reading for relaxation, like to select our own reading material.
+Yet there is a danger of becoming too narrow and sticking with what we know, simply because we don’t know that other books exist—books that we would not only love, but also that we would find stimulating, challenging, and therapeutic.